EvilRedHorse/sia-name-service/README.md

 ## Dependencies

-Must have a Sia wallet that is running to be able to locate new host entries.
-Must have a Sia wallet that is synced and unlocked to be able to register or update host entries.
+Must have a ScPrime wallet that is running to be able to locate new host entries.
+Must have a ScPrime wallet that is synced and unlocked to be able to register or update host entries.

 ## How to configure

 Sia Name Service uses a settings.json file for its configurations.
-In this file you can set the web server's port, the registration fee, the wallets port, the wallets API password, the TLDs to scan for, and the skynet portals to use.
+In this file you can set the web server's port, the registration fee, the wallets port, the wallets API password, the TLDs to scan for, and the pubaccess portals to use.

 ##  How to run